Extermination Services in Kenya: Effective Pest Control

 Combining Chemical and Non-Chemical Methods

 IPM uses both chemical and non-chemical methods.
 Chemical methods use pesticides, which can work but also have risks.
 Non-chemical methods include keeping things clean, keeping pests out, and using physical barriers.
+Addressing environmental humidity is also critical, and integrating expert mold control services will ensure a completely healthy property framework.

 "The goal of IPM is to manage pests in a way that works well and is sustainable." — pest management experts